-After poring over mounds of reviews, customer ratings and speaking with an insurance agent of over 15 years, we found Allstate to be the clear choice for renters insurance.
-Allstate’s affordability, paired with its unrivaled customer-service ratings and discount offers, set it apart from the crowd.
+After poring over mounds of reviews, customer ratings and speaking with an insurance agent of over 15 years, we found American Family to be the clear #1 choice for renters insurance, according to J.D.
+Power’s 2019 U.S. Home Insurance Study of Renters Insurance.
+American Family’s affordability, paired with its unrivaled customer-service interaction, policy offerings, price, billing processes and policy information, set it apart from the crowd.

 In our research, much like with home insurance, we found that local and regional options like state Farm Bureaus can often be the best fit, since these companies offer unique insight into the region they cover.
 However, for this article we chose to focus solely on national companies, available to the majority of Americans.